Group classes are held each Tuesday and Thursday for 8 weeks

 Photos of current beginners class

-The Anchorage Fencing Club offers a group foil class
+The Anchorage Fencing Club offers a group epee class

 about every other month.
 The classes are from 7:00-8:00PM Tuesday and